Cam Gallagher Player Props: Guardians vs. Royals

 - Gallagher is hitting .143 with four doubles and three walks.

-- In 30 games played this year, he has not hit a home run.
+- He has not hit a home run in his 30 games this year.

 - Gallagher has driven in a run in four games this season (13.3%), including two games with multiple runs batted in.

-- He has scored in four games this season (13.3%), but has had no multi-run games.
+- He has scored in four games this year (13.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.